Bangkok's Wat Arun is a gleaming spire at night. Photo: Shutterstock

 Bangkok: The Siam.
 Filled with private collections of art and antiques belonging to the owner, this property offers a more private experience than the larger five-star hotels in the city do.
 Each of the 39 rooms has its own butler; there’s a guests-only Muay Thai gym with a professional instructor, and a Sak Yant (Thai spiritual tattoo) studio with one of the country’s top tattoo artists on call.

-Northern Thailand: Pa Sak Tong is a private, luxurious, three-bedroom villa in Chiang Rai that comes with a personal butler, made-to-order meals by a highly trained personal chef, and your own pool, spa, and gym.
+Chiang Rai: Pa Sak Tong is a private, luxurious, three-bedroom villa that comes with a personal butler, made-to-order meals by a highly trained personal chef, and your own pool, spa, and gym.
 It’s ideal for multi-generational families and groups of friends, and is close to the White Temple, Night Market, mountain hikes, and cycling routes.
+Its sister property, Tatvani, offers a similarly luxurious stay for larger groups looking for an all-inclusive sanctuary experience.

 Restaurants the locals love